expressjs/expressjs.com/en/guide/writing-middleware.md

 </td></tr>
 </table>

-Here is an example of a simple "Hello World" Express application, for which you will define two middleware functions:
+Here is an example of a simple "Hello World" Express application, for which you will define a middleware function:

 <pre><code class="language-javascript" translate="no">
 var express = require('express');